davebenson/doom4-walkthrough/README.md

 POINT OF NO RETURN: Dropping down this hatch is irreversible, and a CHECKPOINT is created immediately on hitting the ground.

 ## Mission 5: Fight: Base of Tower
-This fight begins with a cut-scene introducing us (somewhat) to the Mancubus.
+This fight begins with a cut-scene introducing us (somewhat) to the MANCUBUS.

 Use the Rocket Launcher or Gauss Cannon (etc) to damage this guy before running around for a while taking pot-shots at various demons.